Ketuanan Melayu: Politics and "Malay dominance"

 The old Alliance model, where each race was represented by one party, was repudiated with the formation of the Barisan Nasional (BN, or the National Front) in 1974.
 Several former opposition parties, including Gerakan, the PPP and PAS, joined the UMNO-led BN.
 Although the MCA and MIC were included, their influence was diluted by other non-Malay parties in the coalition.
 In 1977, PAS' expulsion left UMNO as the sole Malay representative in BN, although some ostensibly multiracial parties provided token Malay representation.
 After its departure, PAS took a different approach to Malay privileges, denouncing the NEP as racial discrimination and "unIslamic".

 In 1974, Mahathir was appointed as a Minister in Tun Razak's Cabinet.
-He became the Deputy Prime Minister just two years later, under Tun Hussein Onn, who had succeeded Tun Razak upon the latter's sudden death.
+He became the Deputy Prime Minister just two years later.

 During the 1970s — the heyday of the NEP — "Malay dominance" was a largely accepted fact of life for Malaysians.
 Whereas the 1957 to 1969 period was viewed as a time when "Malay dominance" was at least tempered by a form of "inter-ethnic bargaining" within the Alliance government, from the 13 May Incident onwards, political pundits argued that the political environment was now under marked "hegemonic control" from the Malays and UMNO; in 1970, one Cabinet member pronounced that Malay special rights would remain for "hundreds of years to come".
 The Tunku observed in 1977 that "it appears in the minds of the non-Bumiputras that they are being turned into second-class citizens in the country."
 The government's ethnic policies continued to be based on and justified by the two basic arguments Mahathir had applied in his Dilemma; the "historical" status of Malay primacy over Malaya, and the "special needs" of the Malays.
 As public discussion or questioning of these issues had been criminalised, there were few locally published works critically discussing Malay supremacy, complicating attempts to evaluate it or establish further grounds for government policy beyond the main two traditionally put forth.